-Balances and transactions between Berkley and its subsidiary have been eliminated on consolidation and are not disclosed in this note.
+Balances and transactions between Berkley and its subsidiaries have been eliminated on consolidation and are not disclosed in this note.
 Details of transactions with other related parties are disclosed below:

-- a) Due to related parties consists of \$14,000 (December 31, 2010 \$35,708, January 1, 2010 \$118,012) due to Directors of Berkley for Directors fees, consulting fees and expenses.
-Included in due to related parties is \$4,000 (December 31, 2010 - \$20,000, January 1, 2010 - \$nil) advanced to a Director during the year. - b) Management and consulting fees totalling \$334,745 were paid to Directors and their private companies in 2011 (December 31, 2010 \$204,500); and rent expense totalling \$27,793 (December 31, 2010 \$22,857) was paid to a company whose management is related to a Director of Berkley. - c) Berkley takes part in a cost sharing arrangement to reimburse Oniva International Services Corporation ("Oniva"), a private company owned by public companies having common Directors, for a variable percentage of its overhead expenses, to reimburse 100% of its out-ofpocket expenses incurred on behalf of Berkley, and to pay a percentage fee based on the total overhead and corporate expenses.
+- a) Due to related parties consists of \$55,604 (2011 \$30,500) due to Directors of Berkley for Directors fees, consulting fees and expenses.
+As well amounts due to Solar Flow-Through 2012-I Limited Partnership for \$27,305 (2011 \$Nil).
+Due from related parties of \$15,000 (2011 \$Nil) relates to an advance to key management personnel during the year. - b) Management and consulting fees totalling \$459,189 were paid to Directors and their private companies in 2012 (2011 - \$334,745); and rent expense totalling \$19,430.87 (2011 - \$27,200) was paid to a company whose management is related to a Director of Berkley. - c) Berkley takes part in a cost sharing arrangement to reimburse Oniva International Services Corporation ("Oniva"), a private company owned by public companies having common Directors, for a variable percentage of its overhead expenses, to reimburse 100% of its out-of-pocket expenses incurred on behalf of Berkley, and to pay a percentage fee based on the total overhead and corporate expenses.
 The agreement may be terminated with one-month notice by either party.

-Administrative services, office supplies and accounting charges totalling \$85,070 were paid to Oniva during the year ended December 31, 2011 (December 31, 2010 - \$46,754).
-At year end, \$14,616 (December 31, 2010 - \$11,974, January 1, 2010 - \$34,296) of this amount was included in accounts payable and accrued liabilities.
+Administrative services, office supplies and accounting charges totalling \$81,057 were paid to Oniva during the year ended December 31, 2012 (2011 - \$95,367).
+At year end, \$7,131 (2011 - \$14,616) of this amount was included in accounts payable and accrued liabilities.

 The transactions were in the normal course of operations and have been measured at the exchange amount, which is the amount agreed to by the related parties.
+At year end, \$86,881 (2011 - \$Nil) was included in accounts payable and accrued liabilities.